appsmithorg/appsmith-docs/website/docs/reference/widgets/camera.md

 <dd>

 Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the user saves a video.
-You can also write custom JavaScript logic for this event by clicking on the **JS** button next to the property.
+You can also write custom JavaScript logic for this event by clicking the **JS** button next to the property.

 </dd>